open-crosspost/open-crosspost-proxy-service/examples/README.md

 ## Media Handling

-The unified API handles media uploads automatically.
+The enhanced API handles media uploads automatically.
 You can include media directly in your tweet request:

 ```javascript
 const tweet = {